Am1rX/Fast-SQLi/README.md

 ```

 ## Contributing
-FastSQLi is an open-source project and contributions are welcome!
+FastSQLi is an open-source project, and contributions are welcome!
 If you have an idea for a new feature, find a bug, or want to improve the code, please feel free to open an Issue or submit a Pull Request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.